sunpy/sunraster/README.rst

     :target: http://www.sunpy.org
     :alt: Powered by SunPy Badge

-``Sunraster`` is an open-source Python library that provides the tools to read in and analyze slit spectrograph data using the Python programming language.
+``sunraster`` is an open-source Python library that provides the tools to read in and analyze spectrogram data using the Python programming language.

 Installation
 ============